 In procurement category management, the procurement team divides spend across specific and detailed categories of select goods and services.
 Goods and services are segmented and arranged according to their function within the company.
 These categories can include office information technology, management, human resources, professional services, medical, and industrial, among many more.

-Category managers specialize in developing category plans within procurement.
+Category managers specialise in developing category plans within procurement.
 They use spend and market analysis to parse each specific category for total spend, needs met and unmet, and potential areas of improvement.